Skip to main content

 That leaves a central design question unresolved: where should the line be drawn between what is provable and what must remain adjudicative?

 If too much is pushed into the proof layer, the system may become brittle, falsely precise, or blind to context.
-If too much is left to adjudication, the architecture risks collapsing back into the very discretionary institutional model it set out to improve.
+If too much is left to adjudication, the architecture risks collapsing back into discretionary institutional judgment.

 The Privacy Threshold Question